etherisc-legacy/GIF/gif-tools/README.md

 ## `gif-tools update-solc-version`

-Set solc compiler version in smart contracts-available.
+Set solc compiler version in smart contracts.
 Version should be specified in package.json

 ```
 USAGE